kamilazdybal/nonlinear-decoding/README.md

 Datasets used in this study are stored in the [`data/`](data/) directory.
 These include multivariate combustion datasets for:

-- SLF, hydrogen
+- Steady laminar flamelet, hydrogen
-- SLF, syngas
+- Steady laminar flamelet, syngas
-- SLF, methane
+- Steady laminar flamelet, methane
-- SLF, ethylene
+- Steady laminar flamelet, ethylene
 - Zero-dimensional reactor, syngas

 ## Code